 Therefore, the electric field at mid – point O is

-Force experienced by the test charge = F
+Let the force experienced by the test charge be F

 Therefore, F = qE

-The force is directed along line OA.
-This is because the negative test charge is repelled by the charge placed at point B but attracted towards point A. Therefore, the force experienced by the test charge is
+The force is directed along line OA because the negative test charge is attracted towards point A and is repelled by the charge placed at point B. As a result, the force experienced by the test charge is